 Scholarly Commons Citation

 Thomas, Bryan P. and Gostin, Lawrence O., "Tobacco Endgame Strategies: Challenges in Ethics and Law" (2013).
 Georgetown Law Faculty Publications and Other Works.
-Paper 1201.
+1201.